On-Demand Options

 Continuing Education Information

-This webinar is open to the public and is designed to qualify for 2.0 PDHs for professional engineers and 2.0 HSW continuing education hours for licensed architects in all states that allow this learning method.
+These webinars are open to the public and is designed to qualify for 15.0 PDHs for professional engineers, 15.0 HSW continuing education hours for licensed architects, and 15.0 HSW continuing education hours for landscape architects in all states that allow this learning method.
 Please refer to specific state rules to determine eligibility.

-The International Code Council has approved this event for .2 CEUs in the specialty area of Energy (Preferred Provider No. 1232).
+The International Code Council has approved these events for 1.5 CEUs in the specialty area of Building (Preferred Provider No. 1232).

 Attendance will be monitored, and attendance certificates will be available after the webinar for those who attend the entire course and score a minimum 80% on the quiz that follows the course (multiple attempts allowed).